raizelistaken/PneumoniaClassification/README.md

 * [Pneumonia_MayoClinic](https://www.mayoclinic.org/diseases-conditions/pneumonia/symptoms-causes/syc-20354204#:~:text=Pneumonia%20is%20an%20infection%20that,and%20fungi%2C%20can%20cause%20pneumonia.)

 According to the MayoClinic (link above), "Pneumonia is an infection that inflames the air sacs in one or both lungs."
-People suffering from pneumonia experience caughing, extreme phlegm, fever, difficulty breathing, and chills.
+People suffering from pneumonia experience coughing, extreme phlegm, fever, difficulty breathing, and chills.
 Pneumonia, like many other illness, is very uncomfortable.
 That's why neural networks models are used to classify an image of a lung without pneumonia compared to the image of a pneumonia patients lung.
 This way the doctor can learn more about the disease to correctly classify patients as having pneumonia or not having pneumonia.

 ### Data